redsun-acquisition/redsun-mimir/README.md

 ## Contributing

 Contributions are very welcome.
-Tests can be run with [nox], please ensure the coverage at least stays the same before you submit a pull request.
+Tests can be run with [pytest], please ensure the coverage at least stays the same before you submit a pull request.

 ## License